Disclaimer for Shirley's Wellness Cafe

 Whether on one-story structures or on skyscrapers, rooftop gardens are havens with a charm of their own.
 For the owners, they provide private worlds in which to grow plants and escape the bustle of city life.
 All this, of course, is made possible with soil brought in and carried to the top of the building for the pots and boxes that comprise the rooftop garden.
 If you have ever seen a penthouse garden, you know what a feeling of space it gives, especially if the building is high.
 It is like being on a mountain top, with a panoramic view that on clear days seems limitless.

-In 1987 my rooftop garden won the New American Garden Contest Special Merit Award from the National Gardening Association which featured a 6 page article on my container garden. (other articles about my rooftop garden: April 1988 issue 'Up on The Roof' - and also in the Futurist Magazine March-April 1993 'Gardens in the Sky').
+Certificate of Appreciation In 1987 my rooftop garden won the New American Garden Contest Special Merit Award from the National Gardening Association which featured a 6 page article on my container garden.

-Certificate of Appreciation For 8 years I grew a wide variety of fruits and vegetables such as grapes, corn, apples, tomatoes, cabbages, blackberries, and much more.
+For 8 years I grew a wide variety of fruits and vegetables such as grapes, corn, apples, tomatoes, cabbages, blackberries, and much more.
 Everything was grown entirely in containers on the rooftop of my Hollywood apartment building.
 By the 5th year, my container garden produced over 1500 pounds of organically grown fruits and vegetables per year.

 I'd like to give credit to Rodale's Organic Gardening Magazine for a wonderful source of information that helped me learn about gardening.
 I read that Rodale was forced to spend a fortune in legal fees to defend his right of free speech regarding the health benefit of organically grown food.